-6 Future work
+7 Future work

-The destructive_move function template can be useful not only for non-overlapping operations such as vector reallocations, but also for overlapping array operations such as inserting and erasing elements.
-However, destructive_move_array is not suited to those overlapping moves.
+The uninitialized_destructive_move function template can be useful, not only for non-overlapping operations such as vector reallocations, but also for overlapping array operations such as inserting and erasing elements. uninitialized_destructive_move_n, however, is not suited to those overlapping moves.
 There is an opportunity to add one or two additional function templates for this purpose.
-Additionally, there may be use cases for a variant of destructive_move_array that would work on arbitrary iterator ranges rather than specifically on arrays.
+There may also be use cases for a variant of uninitialized_destructive_move_n that would work on arbitrary iterator ranges rather than specifically on arrays.